-He describes the bigger trout biting earlier in the morning and, as time progressed, the bigger trout gave way to smaller trout.
+Bigger trout tend to bite earlier in the morning and, as time progresses, the bigger trout gave way to smaller trout.

-Smaller speckled trout must eat as much as they can in order to become larger.
+Smaller speckled trout do this because they must eat as much as they can in order to become larger.

 The bigger they are, the fewer things can eat them.
 As they grow they become more experienced and feed in narrower windows.

-The trout bite is over once noon hits and the water becomes hot.
+The trout bite is generally over once noon hits and the water becomes hot.

 There have been times I was able to bail out fishing trips by focusing on smaller trout and working through the throwbacks.
 I knew they would feed longer than the "bigger" speckled trout.

-When I say “big” I am referring to two to four pound speckled trout.
-When I say “small” I mean speckled trout that are ten to thirteen inches long.
+When I say "big" I am referring to four pound and up speckled trout.
+When I say "small" I mean speckled trout that are ten to twelve inches long.